Antarctica & Arctic

 After breakfast depart for Kandy.
 On arrival a city tour will showcase the heritage, culture and history of the region.
 In the late afternoon visit the revered Temple of the Tooth.
 (B)

-This morning take a scenic train ride through the picturesque tea-growing highlands to Nuwara Eliya.
+This morning tour the lush tropical botanic gardens at Peradeniya, then take a scenic train ride through the picturesque tea-growing highlands to Nuwara Eliya.
 (B)

 Spend the day at the UNESCO World Heritage Site of Horton Plains.
 Incredible landscapes are uncovered as you trek through green pastures, evergreen forests and waterfalls sheltering all sorts of flora and fauna.
 You may even encounter herds of sambar or wild boar.
 The trek takes approximately four hours.
 (B)